 “What Should A Grammar Curriculum Look Like?” is part ten of a part-ten series about a practical approach to teaching grammar.
 You may want to begin with part one.

 What could a grammar curriculum mean for older students?
-Hopefully, it means their needs are met so they can analyze and apply language in their writing and reading.
+Hopefully, it means their needs are met so they can analyze and apply language in their writing, speaking, and reading.

 Hopefully, it means students approach life (college, training skills, workforce) after high school with a firm grasp of language.
 They should be able to express themselves in all areas of life.